brianalerta/repo-properties/README.md

+# repossess
-Repossess - Reads pdf, doc, image (has list  of repossess assets) or etc. and translates it into a structered data.
+Reads pdf, doc, image (has list  of repossess assets) or etc. and translates it into a structered data.